ghartsel/RapidMarkup/README.md

-# docxform
+# RapidMarkup

-Docxform is a Python3 technical documentation authoring tool.
-It lets you use LibreOffice as a WYSIWYG editor to create markup source files.
+RapidMarkup is a Python3 technical documentation authoring tool that converts ODF content to popular markup formats.
+This lets you use LibreOffice as a WYSIWYG editor to create content suitable for docs-as-code content management.

+## Features

+- WYSIWYG authoring
+- one-click semantic highlighting
+- Supports the docs-as-code content management paradigm

-Motivation for this tool:
+## Motivation

 - The belief that ASCII-based editors and markup are inadequate for serious technical documentation (documentation is *not* email), and that content cannot be entirely decoupled from presentation (form *does* follow function).
 - This mechanism permits semantic highlighting independent of the rendered format, which a strength ReStructuredText already holds over Markdown.